JohnAdriaan/Edison/README.md

 However, the default Linux code for handling serial communications assumes that on the other end is a person typing lines of commands for a serial terminal program to process and display the results for.
 It offers numerous editing options and lots of smart processing - and only delivers the final line that the user pressed &lt;Enter&gt; on to the (patiently waiting) program.

-The GPS unit does indeed send lines of text, but doesn't use any of the editing commands, and my program cant hang around waiting for the next message - the user might have pressed a Button!
+The GPS unit does indeed send lines of text, but doesn't use any of the editing commands, and my program can't hang around waiting for the next message - the user might have pressed a Button!
 So, as with the [Button module](#project-06-button-module) above, I can either use a threaded approach to this interface, or put the serial driver into a 'raw' block mode - and write my own end-of-line detection code.

 I decided on the latter approach - maybe I'll convert it all to a threaded model in the future.